ChrisMcKenzie/ChrisMcKenzie/README.md

 ### Hi there 👋

+My name is Chris I am a systems engineer, with a background in large scale distributed systems, I also love anything with a motor and have a background in mechanical engineering.

+- 🔭 I’m currently working on the future of distributed databases
+- 🌱 I’m currently learning Rust

 <!--
 **ChrisMcKenzie/ChrisMcKenzie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.